shopware/docs/guides/plugins/plugins/plugin-fundamentals/using-composer-dependencies.md

 {% endcode %}

-## Adding private composer dependencies
+## Adding private Composer dependencies

-You can bundle composer dependencies with your plugin by adding them to the `/packages/` folder of your plugin.
+You can bundle Composer dependencies with your plugin by adding them to the `/packages/` folder of your plugin.

 Example structure: